abw/badger-utils/manual/numbers.md

 # Numbers

-Various utility functions for working with numbers.
+Functions for working with numbers.

 ## range(from, to, step=1)